Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 $$

 for some $$2\pi$$-periodic function $$q:[0,2\pi]\rightarrow\mathbb{C}$$.
-Such solutions were named choreographies by Simò, the $n$ bodies being `seen to dance in a somewhat complicated way'.
+Such solutions were named choreographies by Simò, the $$n$$ bodies being "seen to dance in a somewhat complicated way."
 The period can be chosen equal to $$2\pi$$ because if $$q(t)$$ is a $$T$$-periodic solution of \eqref{newton}, then $$\lambda^{-2/3}q(\lambda t)$$, $$\lambda=T/(2\pi)$$, is a $$2\pi$$-periodic one.
 It has been well known since Poincaré that the \textit{principle of least action}, first introduced by Maupertuis in 1744,